Swainakash7/Delta-demo/README.md

 # Delta-demo
-this is the demo of how to learning github
+this is the demo for git and git hub class.